-GoFreeCredit is a 'white-labeled' credit monitor, which means they’re just a reseller of someone else's service.
-In this case, GoFreeCredit is a white-labeled version of TransUnion Credit Monitoring, which we reviewed here.
-Generally speaking, we advise going directly to the source to obtain products and services rather than through affiliates like GoFreeCredit, but as always, we encourage users to do their own research.
+GoFreeCredit.com is a 'white-labeled' credit monitor, which means its just a reseller of someone else's service.
+In this case, GoFreeCredit.com is a white-labeled version of TransUnion Credit Monitoring, which we've reviewed here.

-Signing up for GoFreeCredit enrolls users in a 7-day trial of TransUnion Credit Monitoring for $1, after which they're charged $17.95 per month.
+Signing up for GoFreeCredit.com enrolls users in a seven-day trial of TransUnion Credit Monitoring for $1, after which they're charged monthly fees of $19.95.
 In return, customers gain full access to all of the features of TransUnion Credit Monitoring, including:

 These features and more are described and reviewed in greater detail within our TransUnion Credit Monitoring review.

-By clicking 'Next Step' I consent by electronic signature to be contacted about this request and related services at the telephone number provided above (dialed manually or by auto-dialer).
-This consent is not required as a condition to purchase services.
+"By clicking 'Next Step' I consent by electronic signature to be contacted about this request and related services at the telephone number provided above (dialed manually or by auto-dialer).
+This consent is not required as a condition to purchase services."

 In laymen's terms, this means that, unlike every other field on that form, you don't have to enter your phone number, but if you do provide your phone number, they have your permission to bombard you with telemarketing calls and autodialers.

 The fact that this disclosure was deliberately placed out of sight unless the user scrolls down (when they have no reason to do so) feels deceptive to us and some customers might be reluctant to work with a company that engages in these tactics.